matthargett/blue-wpf-poc-/README.md

 - `previewStream1FilePath`...`previewStream5FilePath` - path to file that will be used as stream in FilmStrip area;
 - `CameraIndex` - zero based index of WEB camera that is used.
 - `VideoRateFps` - desired stream update rate (FPS) multiplied to 1.5 The value is approximate.
+- `CameraFrameFormat` - Frame resolution and FPS that will be set for WebCamera - if there is no desired format, web camera will be disabled.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>